Demonster1999/handsonnumpys/Readme.md

 ## how to use the notebook

 * visit the  notebook <a href = "https://colab.research.google.com/drive/1TVw5CNk-_4Y16ZJUjEcfGbS2ZkSXCESb"> at this link</a>
-* create a copy for yorself
+* create a copy for yourself
 * open the sections one by one
-* start leaning
+* start learning

 ## Thanks in advance ..